Marlinski/Marlinski/README.md

 ## Lucien Loiseau (Marlinski) 👨‍💻

-I'm currently doing AI Research on the topic of inferencing 🚀 and agentization 🤖 to bring *machines of loving grace*.
+I'm currently doing AI Research on the topic of inferencing 🚀 and agentization 🤖 to bring us *machines of loving grace*.

 I love to learn and pushing tech to the limit with a sense of purpose.
 I've previously: